ZyironChain/ZyironChain-Dev/README.md

-WHITE PAPER VERISON 1.0 DEV VERISON HIGH OVERVIEW
+# WHITE PAPER VERISON 1.0 DEV VERISON HIGH OVERVIEW

+#Goal

+Be the most secure, democratic, efficent Payment system in the crypto space and address the biggest promblems suchs as PQC cheap teansactions, security and having voices heard to move the project in the direction of the communities best instrest

-# Zyiron Chain - PQC Payment System
+# Zyiron Chain - PQC Payment System Overview
-Overview

 Zyiron Chain is a Post-Quantum Cryptography (PQC) resistant payment system designed to provide secure, scalable, and efficient transactions.
 It leverages SHA3-384 for hashing and Falcon 1024 for digital signatures, ensuring quantum-resistant security.
 The system is structured into three layers:

 Layer 1: Protocol Layer - The foundational layer handling core blockchain operations, including block creation, consensus, and transaction validation.